Sidney Kimmel Medical College

 As healthcare strives to connect an expanding pool of patients to their health care providers Telehealth is poised for massive growth.
 Thomas Jefferson University is leading the nation’s adoption of telehealth with expansion in four key domains: outpatient care, transitions in care, inpatient care, and academic research.
-Medical students (MS4) interested in learning more about these healthcare innovations may apply to this elective hosted by the Department of Emergency Medicine.
+To further the reach of these unique programs, the Department of Emergency Medicine offers an elective month for visiting residents.

-Orientation: At the beginning of the elective, students will be given an introductory orientation providing an overview of Jefferson’s telehealth program (JeffConnect).
-In addition, students will be assigned to ongoing research or program development by faculty leads throughout the duration of the elective.
+Orientation: At the beginning of the elective, residents will be given an introductory orientation providing an overview of Jefferson’s telehealth program (JeffConnect).
+In addition, based on resident’s particular interest, they will be counseled on a research project to be completed by end of rotation.

-Practical experience: Students are encouraged to observe and participate in as many telehealth calls as possible during the rotation.
-Prior to initiating calls with actual patients, students will be expected to “practice calls” in simulated setting.
-Students will keep a log of all actual patient cases that will not include patient identifying information.
-Students will also have the opportunity to sit in on administrative meetings related to the telehealth program as determined by faculty leads on an ad hoc basis.
+Practical experience: Residents are encouraged to observe and participate in as many telehealth calls as possible during the rotation.
+Prior to initiating calls with actual patients, they will be given a test visit to demonstrate the use of Telehealth.
+Residents will keep a log of all actual patient cases that will not include patient identifying information.
+They will be expected to assess the quality of care and communications in the ED and provide effective peer feedback.
+Residents will also have the opportunity to sit in on administrative meetings related to the telehealth program as determined by faculty leads on an ad hoc basis.
+They are also invited to explore Jefferson’s other innovation programs as their schedule permits.

-Research: Students will be provided with at least 1 telehealth research and/or education project to contribute to during the course of the elective.
+Research: Residents will be required to submit a paper/presentation by the end of their rotation on a topic relevant to their interest as well as the rotation.
 This time commitment, responsibilities, and topic may vary.
-Students will be given the opportunity to discuss project plans with faculty lead to ensure a beneficial and worthwhile experience.
+Residents are expected to discuss project plans with faculty lead to ensure a beneficial and worthwhile experience.